-When they kick off on a car restoration project, most people usually have a vision in their mind that drives them forward.
-That vision is of a vehicle that has been brought back from the brink -and is now a gleaming tribute to their hard work, persistence and probably considerable investment.
+Before embarking on a car restoration project, the restorer should be driven by a vision.
+That vision is of a vehicle that has been brought back from the brink -and has become a gleaming tribute to their hard work, persistence and probably considerable investment.

 If you were to ask a serious restorer what their most satisfying moment was during the restoration, and they would almost always agree that it came when their mechanical system roared back into life after being dormant- possibly for decades.

 Restoring a vehicle’s mechanical system is undoubtedly the most complicated stage of the project involving dozens of moving parts that take in the engine, gearbox, clutch, camshaft, carburettor, cooling system, cylinder head, driveshaft and exhaust system.

 Despite having to deal with all the issues to renew a vehicle’s mechanical systems, it is the area where most restorers feel most comfortable and where they can usually exert the most influence.

 Statistics show that most people who take on a classic car restoration project have some hands-on experience working with mechanical systems- more than any other facet of a car restoration project.